kienerj/pycdxml/pycdxml/cdxml_converter/README.md

 It also means that every type has an `CDXType` implementation even INT8, INT16 etc. which is a bit ugly really but it "unifies" the design.
 Again there is room for improvement, simplification and better performance.

-In terms of logging please be adivised that the debug level should only ever be used in case of troubleshooting a specific file.
+In terms of logging please be advised that the debug level should only ever be used in case of troubleshooting a specific file.
 It is very verbose which makes things slow and generates huge log files.